Shaping Purpose Driven Culture through Maturity Models

 So, what are those behaviours?

 Firstly, they are behaviours that make us effective in making the best of opportunities, challenge and change.
 Such as openness, creativity, curiosity, diligence.
 Secondly, they are behaviours which encourage those same behaviours in others.
 For example, honesty, empathy, compassion, humility, listening and inclusion.
+These behaviours are deeply connected to the purpose we share and the values we seek to uphold.

 The cultural behaviour shifts required to support progress - Scharmer's model